emu-russia/dmgcpu/regs.md

 ## Register Bit

-All registers use a common module.
+All registers use a common module (with a small exception for Z/W register bits, see further in the Temp Registers section).

 ![regbit](/imgstore/modules/regbit.jpg)